google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

       <source src="audio.ogg" type="audio/ogg"/>
     </audio>

-Note: I could have used a `<video>` tag instead to showcase the Media Session API.
+Note: I could have used a `<video>` element instead to showcase the Media Session API.

 As you may know, `autoplay` is disabled for audio elements on Chrome